2401-Team-4/user-authentication-demo/simple-demo-app/HOW_IT_WORKS.md

 4. The backend [login router](./backend/controllers/login.js) receives the request, validating the credentials if:
     - the user with that username exists in the database
     - **the hashed version of the password received is equal to the hashed version of the password stored in the database** (compared cryptographically by `bcrypt`).
-5. If the credentials are validated, the login router creates a cryptographically signed token with the JSON Web Token format (via the `jwt` library) and sends as a response:
+5. If the credentials are validated, the login router creates a cryptographically signed token with the JSON Web Token format (via the `jwt` library) and sends as a response in an object:
     - the crypto-signed token
     - some user data (`name`, `username` and the database `id`).
 6. When the frontend receives that response: